-In respect of risk management, the Management Board of PKO Bank Polski SA is responsible for strategic risk management, including supervising and monitoring actions taken by the Bank in respect of risk management.
+management, including supervising and monitoring actions taken by the Bank in respect of risk management.
 Takes the most important decisions affecting the risk profile of the Bank and adopts internal regulations concerning risk management.
 The Supervisory Board is supported by the following committees:

-- 1) the Risk Committee (the 'RC'), - 2) the Assets & Liabilities Management Committee (the 'ALCO'), - 3) the Bank's Credit Committee (the 'BCC'), - 4) the Operating Risk Committee (the 'ORC').
+- 1) the Risk Committee (the 'RC'), - 2) the Assets & Liabilities Management Committee (the 'ALCO'). - 3) the Bank's Credit Committee (the 'BCC'), - 4) the Operating Risk Committee (the 'ORC').